 As we age, we lose a multitude of traits such as a decrease in skin elasticity, volume in the face, and bone mass, according to Nina Luong, a physician assistant and primary aesthetic provider at Finesse Plastic Surgery in Southern California.

-Now, let’s take a look at several clinical treatments that actually work to treat smile lines, according to our experts.
+According to our experts, here are twelve clinical treatments that actually work to treat smile lines.
 But before you decide to pursue any clinical treatment, it’s important to consult with your physician first.

 In Dr. Gorodisky’s practice, the most common treatments are directed toward limiting the wrinkling of the skin around the eyes during smiling.